 Panorama Use

 The user “know-how” that the panorama aims to grow is organized by purpose, that is, by purposes of project teams in every project.
-Eight 8 of these are defined, as set out in on the leftmost column of the panorama.
-By ongoing action research on these purposes, the user can continuously learn how to better support teams in any project.
+Eight of these are defined, as set out on the leftmost column of the panorama.
+By ongoing action research on these purposes, users can grow their own project know-how, steadily and continuously, long-term.

 Study